 98. Within the general perception of logos, our logic is the indispensable application of instruction.

-99. Intellect is acquired, through its meticulous application.
+99. Intellect is acquired, through its meticulous application and adherence.

-100. Logic is the quintessential aspect of intellect.
+100. Logic is the quintessential aspect and trace of intellect.

 1. The Oracle defines intellect or nous in Greek to signify the faculty of thought, judgement, abstract reason, and conceptual understanding.